learn-co-curriculum/dsc-kernels-in-scikit-learn-lab/README.md

 ## Summary

 Great, you've got plenty of practice with Support Vector Machines!
-In this lab you explored kernels and applying SVMs to real-life data!
+In this lab, you explored kernels and applying SVMs to real-life data!